- What Cause Ethernet Doesn’t Have Valid IP Configuration?

 Probably your network adapter is not working properly or needs update, hence it brings you ethernet doesn’t have valid IP error.

+It is also easy to do this manually.
 Here is how to fix:

 - Also hold the Windows logo key and press R.